Fishing - Where to Fish For Largemouth Bass in Lakes by Season

 Conservation and Ethical Fishing Practices

+Respect size and bag limits.
+Handle fish carefully.
+Minimize unnecessary stress.
 If you practice catch-and-release, keep the fish in the water as much as possible, wet your hands before handling it, and use appropriate tackle to shorten the fight.
-If a fish is deeply hooked, consider using hook-cutting tools rather than trying to force removal.
-When temperatures are high, be especially careful, since warm water holds less oxygen and places more stress on fish.
+If a fish is deeply hooked, consider using hook-cutting tools rather than forcing removal.

 It also matters to leave shorelines and launch areas clean.
 Line, packaging, soft plastic scraps, and other trash can harm wildlife and degrade access for everyone.
 Ethical fishing is not separate from successful fishing; it is part of it.